PrimaveraDeveloper/lithium/dir/common/specs/_details/pns-spec-2.0-details.md

 This token must have the following scope: ```lithium-pushnotifications-hub```.

-### Authorization to call pushNotifications endpoint
+### Authorization to call notifications endpoint

 To call the pushNotifications endpoint the client must have a token with the following scope: ```lithium-pushnotifications```.

 ### Authorization to call other endpoints

-To call other endpoints, the client must have a token with the following scope: ```lithium-pushnotificationsservice```.
+To call other endpoints, the client must have a token with the following scope: ```lithium-pushnotifications```.

 ## Notifications Central life-cycle